geograz/Parametric_Rockmass_Studies/README.md

 ## Supplementary data
 Due to size limitations on Github, large data has to be moved to other repositories.
+Exemplary sample data from PDD1 sample with ID 151763271961 can be found in the folder 'sample_data'.
 Two external datasets are currently connected to the repository:

 - The original **Parametric Discontinuity Dataset 1 (PDD1)**: the dataset was created as part of Erharter (2024).
 It consists of 5000 meshes that comprise synthetic rock mass models in the form of 10 x 10 x 10 m cubes with discontinuities.
 It can be found on *Zenodo* under this link: https://doi.org/10.5281/zenodo.15835130
 - The **raster models of PDD1** that were created as part of Erharter and Elmo (2025).
 All 5000 models of PDD1 were rastered at resolutions of 0.25, 0.2, 0.15, 0.1 and 0.05 m.
 Total = 25 000 rasters.
 The dataset can be found on *Zenodo* under this link: https://doi.org/10.5281/zenodo.15570244